Undergraduate Officer, Department of English Language & Literature (2023-present)

 Craig Dobbin Chair of Canadian Studies, University College Dublin (2018-2019)

-Teaching Areas: Canadian Modernism, Avant-garde Canadian Poetry
+Teaching Areas: Canadian Modernism, Indigenous Literatures, Avant-garde and Experimental Literature

 Editor and Introduction.
 Space Between Her Lips: The Selected Poetry of Margaret Christakos.
 Waterloo: Wilfrid Laurier UP, 2017.

 Co-Editor and Introduction with Paul Hjartarson and Kristine Smitka.
 Counterblasting Canada: Into the Social and Intellectual Vortex of Marshall McLuhan, Wyndham Lewis, Sheila Watson, and Wilfred Watson.
 University of Alberta Press, 2016.